-DEE can draw on the expertise available within GW Nursing, including Dr. Pamela Jeffries' innovation in health care simulation, the GW Nursing Center for Health Policy and Media Engagement's expertise and the Center for Aging, Health and Humanities' work with older adults, to create meaningful conferences and workshops.
+VIP can draw on the expertise available within GW Nursing, including Dr. Pamela Jeffries' innovation in health care simulation, the GW Nursing Center for Health Policy and Media Engagement's expertise and the Center for Aging, Health and Humanities' work with older adults, to create meaningful conferences and workshops.

 If you're interested in working with GW Nursing to host an event, VIP staff can answer your questions.

 With more than 10,000 square feet of simulation space at the Virginia Science & Technology Campus, GW Nursing has the resources available its educational and health care partners may need to arrange experiential learning experiences.